LePhenix47/HRnet-Data-Table_npm-package/README.md

 ### Example 1: Simple Data Table

-In this example, a simple data table is created using the `<DataTable />` component and data prop:
+In this example, a simple data table is created using the `<DataTable />` component with the 3 props for the table:

 ```javascript